 A self-employed hours invoice is for professionals, such as freelancers, that charge their clients on an hourly basis for their services.
-If using a logging or time tracking software, generate a report and attach it to the invoice for additional documentation.
+If using logging or time-tracking software, generate a report and attach it to the invoice for additional documentation.

 Tracking hours of a self-employed person can only be done for those that work on their computer.
-For other self employed professionals, such as carpenters and painters that work in the physical world, it’s typically only possible to track hours if they are working on-site or at a location that can be observed.
+For other types of self-employed professionals, such as carpenters and painters, it’s typically only possible to track hours if they are working on-site and can be observed.

-Freelance websites such as Upwork offer the ability for freelancers to toggle on and off log time while working for clients.
-While logging is turned on, the software takes 6 screen captures per hour which allows clients the ability to see the freelancer in action working.
+Freelance websites such as Upwork offer freelancers the ability to toggle on and off log time while working for clients.
+While logging is turned on, the software takes 6 screen captures per hour, which allows clients to see the freelancer working in action.

 Clockify – Computer software that allows self-employed professionals to earn trust with clients by showing them a detailed breakdown of their work and the time spent.

-A self-employed person’s hourly rate is calculated based off of their area of expertise, experience, and the market’s demand.
-For freelancers, the amount and quality of reviews received will allow that freelancer to charge more for their services as time goes on.
-Self employed professions are able to charge as much as the people in the market are willing to pay.
+A self-employed person’s hourly rate is calculated based on their area of expertise, experience, and the market’s demand.
+For freelancers, the higher the number and quality of reviews received, the more they can charge for their services as time goes on.
+Self-employed professions are able to charge as much as the people in the market are willing to pay.